All Episodes

 All right, news roundup and information overload hour.

-I said you're gonna be sitting at The at the at the table with your family and your friends, and you're gonna start having mashed potato fights.
+I said, you're going to be sitting at the table with your family and your friends, and you're going to start having mashed potato fights.

 But on a serious side, it is kind of real.